This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Vertica(DBaaS) is a high-availability enterprise database based on Data Warehouse for large-scale data analysis/processing.
-It is a data analysis platform that, through a single engine, can perform basic analyses such as queries on data coming from various sources without moving them, as well as AI analyses like machine learning.
-In Samsung Cloud Platform, DB management functions such as high‑availability configuration, backup/recovery, patching, parameter management, and monitoring are added to ensure stable management of single instances or critical data, enabling automation of tasks throughout the database lifecycle.
-Additionally, to prepare for issues with DB servers or data, it provides an automatic backup function at user‑specified times, supporting data recovery at the desired point in time.
+Vertica(DBaaS) is a high-availability enterprise database built on a Data Warehouse for large-scale data analysis and processing.
+Through a single engine, it serves as a data analytics platform that can perform basic analyses such as querying data from various sources without moving them, as well as AI analyses like machine learning.
+In the Samsung Cloud Platform, DB management functions such as high‑availability configuration, backup/recovery, patching, parameter management, and monitoring are added to ensure stable management of single instances or critical data, enabling automation of tasks throughout the database lifecycle.
+Additionally, it provides an automatic backup feature at user‑specified times to support data recovery at the desired point in case of DB server or data issues.

 Service Architecture Diagram

-- Auto Provisioning: Automatically installs the DB of the standard version of Samsung Cloud Platform based on Virtual Servers of various specifications.
+- Auto Provisioning (Auto Provisioning): Automatically installs the standard version of the Samsung Cloud Platform database based on Virtual Servers of various specifications.

-- Cluster configuration: Provides its own high-availability architecture in a Masterless form.
+- Cluster Configuration: Provides a self-high-availability architecture in a masterless form.

-- Operation Control Management: Provides a function to control the status of running servers.
-Servers can be started and stopped, and can be restarted if there is a problem with the DB or to apply configuration values.
+- Operation Control Management: Provides functionality to control the status of running servers.
+You can start or stop a server, and it can be restarted if there is a database issue or to apply configuration changes.

-- Backup and Recovery: Provides a data backup function based on its own backup commands.
-The backup retention period and backup start time can be set by the user, and additional charges apply based on backup size.
-It also provides a recovery function for backed-up data; when the user performs a recovery, a separate DB is created and recovery proceeds to the point selected by the user (backup save point, user-specified point).
-When recovering a Database, you can choose to install the Management Console for use.
+- Backup and Recovery: Provides data backup functionality based on proprietary backup commands.
+Users can set the backup retention period and start time, and additional fees apply based on backup size.
+It also offers a recovery feature for backed‑up data; when a user initiates recovery, a separate database is created and restored to the point selected by the user (backup creation time or a custom point).
+For database recovery, you can choose to install the Management Console for use.

-- High-performance processing of large-scale data: Guarantees stable performance in environments with massive parallel processing (MPP, Massively Parallel Processing) and SQL query Mixed Workload.
-Vertica processes queries through distributed processing and has a structure that allows queries to be started from any node, so there is no Single Point of Failure where queries would not be executed in case of a specific node failure.
+- High-Performance Processing of Large-Scale Data: It guarantees stable performance in a Mixed Workload environment of massive parallel processing (MPP, Massively Parallel Processing) and SQL queries.
+Vertica processes queries through distributed processing and is designed so that queries can be initiated from any node, eliminating a Single Point of Failure where queries would not execute if a specific node fails.

-Vertica(DBaaS) provides pre-validated engine versions and various server types.
-Users can select and use them according to the scale of the service they want to configure.
+Vertica(DBaaS) provides pre‑validated engine versions and various server types.
+Users can select and use them according to the scale of the service they wish to configure.

 |---|---|---|